awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

       1. <a name="compute-environment-ec2-tag-step"></a>\(Optional\) In the **EC2 tags**, you can tag the Amazon EC2 instances used by your On\-Demand Instances\.
 For example, you can specify `"Name": "AWS Batch Instance - C4OnDemand"` as a tag so that each instance in your compute environment has that name\.
 This is helpful for recognizing your AWS Batch instances in the Amazon EC2 console\.
 **Note**
-**EC2 tags** isn't available when using either Spot or Fargate provisioning models\.
+**EC2 tags** isn't available when using either Fargate or Fargate Spot provisioning models\.

 1. <a name="compute-environment-tag-step"></a>\(Optional\) In the **Tags** section, you can specify the key and value for each tag to associate with the compute environment\.
 For more information, see [Tagging your AWS Batch resources](using-tags.md)\.